 The Marketing and Supply Chain Research Group (MaSC) exists to develop knowledge which supports sustainable value for market, chain and network stakeholders.Find out more

-The Rural and Regional Research Group has a growing track record of social and economic development research.Find out more
+The Regional Innovation and Enterprise Research Group has a growing track record of social and economic development research.Find out more

 Undertaking research which contributes new knowledge in order to help business benefit economies and societies everywhere.Find out more